 - That is very disrespectful to our military, wonder what he would think if they were to talk on their cell phones while he was coming of the plane.
 He is so full of himself and rude. he’s not worth a vote at all.

-Here is the photo being circulated:
+Here is the photo in question:

-Here is the same photo from a much wider angle:
+Below is the same photo from a much wider angle:

 Ronald Reagan began the modern trend of the Presidential salute, often while exiting Air Force One or Marine One (the presidential helicopter).
 There have been many commentaries over the years critiquing each president’s salute.
 Below is an interesting argument that the President should never give a military salute unless he is in uniform.
 It is also pointed out that President, and former General, Dwight D. Eisenhower never saluted after his military retirement.

 Although the video above makes the case that the President technically may not be obliged to return a salute, it is a tradition which has existed for over 30 years.

 Carey Winfrey of Smithsonian magazine wrote an op-ed for the New York Times about the Presidential Salute back in 2009.
 The opinion piece notes that some Presidential salutes could be described as “halfhearted to jaunty” but that “presidents deserved to be cut some slack” on the issue.
 Winfrey also pointed out that saluting without a cover (that is, without a hat) is also considered inappropriate, which would apply to most presidential salutes over the past 30 years.